Tutorial

 )

-The facet.args customizations can also be set globally via the tpar() function, which provides a nice segue to our final section.
+The facet.args customizations can also be set globally via the tpar() function, which provides a nice segue to our penultimate section.

 Customizing your plots further is straightforward, whether that is done directly by changing tinyplot arguments for a single plot, or by setting global parameters.
 For setting global parameters, users can invoke the standard par() arguments.
 But for improved convenience and integration with the rest of the package, we recommend that users instead go via tpar(), which is an extended version of par() that supports all of the latter’s parameters plus some tinyplot-specific ones.
 Here’s a quick penultimate example, where we impose several global changes (e.g., rotated axis labels, removed plot frame to get Tufte-style floating axes, etc.) before drawing the plot. change our point character, tick labels, and font family globally, before adding some transparency to our colour palette, and use Tufte-style floating axes with a background panel grid.